-D. E. Taylor developed a policy rules generation

-called ClassBench tool.
-[19], for packet classification benchmarking.
+D.E.Taylor developed a policy rules generation tool, called ClassBench [19], for packet classification benchmarking.
 The basic observation is that although the real-world rule databases are always not publicly available due to security and confidentiality issues, the rule databases owners may just provide the corresponding profiles, called seed-files, of their rule sets instead of the confidential database.
-And then, based on such seed-files, the researcher may use ClassBench to re-generate similar rule set for of classification benchmarking algorithm development.
+And then, based on such seed-files, the researchers may use ClassBench to re-generate similar rule set for benchmarking of classification algorithm development.

 In light of the idea of ClassBench, in this paper, by thoroughly studies on large amount of associated RFCs and other standards for IPv6, and analysis on the characteristics of both current IPv4 prefix distribution and IPv6 initial prefix distribution, we develop a scalable IPv6 prefix generator, called V6Gene for route lookup algorithm benchmarking.
+V6Gene simulates the process of IPv6 addresses allocation from LIRs to their end users.
 IPv6 route prefixes are generated from real-world LIR level prefixes (i.e. the LIR level prefixes are treated as seed-prefixes), according to the configuration setup by the users.
-V6Gen is totally flexible and can be easily utilized in other IPv6 based integrated test bed or benchmark systems.
+V6Gene is totally flexible and can be easily utilized in other IPv6 based integrated test bed or benchmark systems.